 The hotel sector today is more competitive than ever.
 With increased global competition, hoteliers and property owners are now seeking an analytical overview and strategic knowledge of customers and markets, to make informed decisions that only revenue management can provide.

-Modern travelers with increased purchasing intelligence, are pressurizing the hoteliers to make accurate forecasts relative to booking demand, room pricing, and promotions.
+Modern travellers with increased purchasing intelligence, are pressurizing the hoteliers to make accurate forecasts relative to booking demand, room pricing, and promotions.
 Thus, hotel revenue management is crucial to success for any property, irrespective of its size.

-Here are some guidelines to help understand the basics of Revenue Management and incorporate for your property:
+Here are some guidelines to help understand the basics of Revenue Management and incorporate them for your property:

 1) Pricing in accordance with Perceived Value

 We have in our earlier article highlighted the need for value-based pricing, and we reiterate.
 When managing hotel revenue, one must understand that the offering should revolve around the perceived value.
-If your guests feel like they are getting maximum value for their money, it’s very likely they’ll be willing to spend more.
+If your guests feel like they are getting maximum value for their money, they’ll likely be willing to spend more.
 To increase this value, managers can make improvements to various touchpoints in the customers’ journey.

 Revenue management helps monitor and measure what customers from different segments are willing to pay and capturing as much of this value as you possibly can.

 While it is important to determine the best distribution strategy for your hotel, it is equally important to analyse several different channels and utilize them, as all channels bring value in terms of their marketing capacity.

 It is also a good idea to check what your competitors in the area are doing, and if they’re targeting the same markets as you, for the same segments and at the same time.
 If you can anticipate their strategies, making your own adjustments becomes much easier.